 If you register for camp early enough between the months of February or March, you might qualify for an early bird discount.
 Early bird specials can often be anywhere between a hundred to a couple of hundreds of dollars less than the usual price.
 You might also not need to pay a registration fee if you register early enough.
 If you’re enrolling two kids or more in the same camp, you might also get a better deal.

 The barter system is also quite popular in the summer camp world.
-By offering your own services, such as attending as a camp counselor or even nurse, your child might be able to attend at no cost.
+By offering your own services, such as attending as a camp counselor or even a nurse, your child might be able to attend at no cost.

 We wrote a complete guide on how to afford summer camps with more strategies, so be sure to read it here.
 Similarly, camps offered by non-profit organizations like government programs, Girl Scouts or the YMC will be much more cheaper.
-You don’t always have to pay for camps either.
-There are some online camps that are free for kids.

 Summer camps offer youth development opportunities that are hard to find anywhere else.
 Camp experiences are often something that kids tend to remember even as they grow older, and some even meet lifelong friends at camp.
 While prices certainly aren’t low, there are opportunities out there for kids from all walks of life to attend a summer camp, and it’s well worth it.